Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

   returns (uint256 mokenId)
 ```

 The `mint` function is a simple function that can be called by any dapp or user interface or Ethereum contract.
-It calculates the current mint price and stores ether that is sent in the contract.
-It reverts if the ether that is sent is less than the mint price.
+It calculates the current mint price which is the price of the fee for minting a moken and stores and stores the fee in the contract.
+The function reverts if the ether that is sent is less than the mint price.
 If the ether that is sent is greater than the mint price then the extra ether is refunded.

 The [mokens.io user interface](https://mokens.io) mints new mokens by calling the `mint` function directly.